 Take a minute and consider the following question:

 What is always a safe speed on a freeway?

-This applies to all roads.
-You should remember that a posted speed limit of, as an example, 55 mph does not always mean 55!
+Or in other words; a posted speed limit of, as an example, 55 mph does not always mean 55!

-A posted maximum speed limit shows the fastest speed you may drive under ideal conditions.
+A posted speed limit shows the maximum speed you can drive under ideal conditions.
 When the weather conditions affect stopping distances and visibility, you must slow down.
-If road or traffic conditions may create a hazard, you must slow down.
-It is always unlawful to drive at a speed which endangers the safety of persons or property.
+If other road or traffic conditions create a hazard, you must also slow down.